 The production of plastics globally has seen a dramatic increasing trend since 1950s.
-The figure / chart 2.13 below highlights the growth features of the plastics industry.
+The figure / chart 4.1 below highlights the growth features of the plastics industry.
 From about 1.5 Million Tonnes in 1950, global plastic production has risen to 348 Million Tonnes by year 2017 (i.e. over 232 times in just 67 years).
-The consumption levels of plastics, on per capita basis, in various regions of the world is presented in Table 2.7.
+The consumption levels of plastics, on per capita basis, in various regions of the world are presented in Table 2.8.
 Clearly the western world and European region is significantly high on plastics consumption (139 kg/capita and 136 kg/ capita) and India has as yet a moderate level of plastics consumption of 12 kg / capita.
 However, the developing world regions are steadily increasing plastics consumption, both from domestic production and via product imports and polymer / plastics imports.
 The world has seen a lifestyle shift and change in the course of modernisation and the problem of single use plastics has emerged a matter needing attention across the world.
 In further sections and as part of the report the plastic waste issues and their management and approaches being attempted also reflected upon as [part of the project undertaken.

-Figure 2.13: Global Plastic Production trends (Kulkarni presentation, 2019)
+Figure 5.1: Global Plastic Production trends (Kulkarni presentation, 2019)

-Table 2.7: The estimated consumption of plastics across regions
+Table 4.6: The estimated consumption of plastics across regions b) The global production of plastic / polymer types and their use pattern

-Sr.No Region Plastic Consumption in Kg per capita
+Sr.No Region Plastic Consumption

+in

+Kg per capita

 1 NAFTA 139

 2 Western Europe 136

 3 Middle East and Africa 16

-4 Aoo332osia 36
+4 A003320sia 36

 5 World Average 45

 6 India 12